 - Additional Forceful Actions Taken Against Return Preparers Filing False Refundable Credit Claims

-The IRS can assess a $500* (indexed for inflation) penalty per return to preparers who do not submit the Form 8867, Paid Preparers Due Diligence Checklist, with all EITC, CTC/ACTC and AOTC claims.
-The penalty for returns filed beginning in 2019 is $520.
-The form must be submitted electronically or attached to each claim you mail in or give directly to your clients for filing.
+The IRS can assess a $500* (indexed for inflation) penalty per credit and/or HOH filing status to preparers who do not submit the Form 8867, Paid Preparers Due Diligence Checklist, with all EITC, CTC/ACTC/ODC, AOTC and/or HOH returns.
+The penalty for returns filed beginning in 2019 is $520 per credit/HOH per return up to a maximum of $2,080 per return.
+The form must be submitted electronically or attached to each return you mail in or give directly to your clients for filing.
 Find out more about the Form 8867 and the consequences of not completing or submitting it.

 Find out more about the Consequences of Failing to Meet Your Refundable Credit Due Diligence Requirements